 Get close to the dollars

 So, this is a really important concept to understand, get close to the dollars, understand where your company's making money, where are you struggling?
-Find that gap where the organisation is struggling to find dollars, fill it, and people will listen.
+Find that gap where the organization is struggling to find dollars, fill it, and people will listen.
 We have to think that way.

 So, yes, people are going to come with their own kind of predispositions around what product marketing is, prove them wrong, and US dollars and money will help do that.
 The other thing is you don't have to just make it up and do it yourself.
 You don't have to reinvent the wheel.
 There have been so many phenomenal companies out there that have been successful and differentiated.
-And one of my favourite brands is Amazon.
+And one of my favorite brands is Amazon.

 Their customer service is phenomenal, something breaks or you need to return something and it's super, super easy, right?
 We've all done it, and it's because they're obsessed with making their customers happy.
 So, the two kinds of macro-level things you’ll take away from this article are: